ekcasey/tw_ac_vagrant_workshop/README.md

 ```
 source 'https://supermarket.getchef.com'

-metadta
+metadata
 ```

 The first line tells Berkshelf to fetch cookbooks from the chef supermarket.
 The second line tells Berkshelf to inspect the cookbook's metadata file to determine dependencies (don't worry we will try this out later).
-To verify that your Berksfile is set up correctly, make sure the following command executes without errors (nothing will be downloaded because we haven't specified any dependencies yet).
+To verify that your Berksfile is set up correctly, cd into the cookbook directory and make sure the following command executes without errors (nothing will be downloaded because we haven't specified any dependencies yet).

 `$ berks install`